jboss-developer/jboss-eap-quickstarts/servlet-filterlistener/README.md

 Level: Intermediate
 Technologies: Servlet Filter, Servlet Listener
 Summary: The `servlet-filterlistener` quickstart demonstrates how to use Servlet filters and listeners in an application.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `servlet-filterlistener` quickstart demonstrates how to use Servlet filters and listeners.
+The `servlet-filterlistener` quickstart demonstrates how to use Servlet filters and listeners in Red Hat JBoss Enterprise Application Platform.

 This example contains the following classes: